josephchay/linguify/README.md

 texts = [
     # Generic (Mildly Medical)
-    ("Welcome to the LinguifySpeech TTS system. " "This converts text to natural-sounding speech."),
-    ("Please ensure you take your medication "
+    ("Welcome to the LinguifySpeech TTS system. " "This converts text to natural sounding speech."), ("Please ensure you take your medication "
      "as prescribed by your healthcare provider."),
-    ("Regular exercise and a balanced diet are crucial " "for maintaining heart health."),
+    ("Regular exercise and a balanced diet "
+     "are crucial for maintaining heart health."),
     ("In case of a fever, it’s important to stay hydrated " "and monitor your temperature."),
     ("If you experience persistent headaches, fatigue, or dizziness, "